hyamstudios/vagrant-craft-3/README.md

 1. Go to `https://YOUR_DOMAIN/admin/install` to finish CraftCMS setup.
 1. Don't forget to rename the droplet in Digital Ocean!

+After the above procedure, Vagrant will remember which droplet it provisioned by recording the droplet's id in `.vagrant/machines/digitalocean`.

+If you want to create another droplet with the Vagrant setup, simply rename or delete the `.vagrant` folder and start over again.

 ### Tips

 - `vagrant destroy digitalocean` will actually destroy(a.k.a. delete) the droplet in Digital Ocean.
 Be careful!